 When properties become temporarily vacant because of death or changed circumstances the local authority, local care provider, and the managing housing association work together to identify a suitable new tenant.
 The risk of vacancies rests with the managing housing association.

 The scope of the Independent Living project fits well with the social aims of FAH.
 A social screen completed in line with the FAH Social Performance Assessment Framework indicated a score of 405 out of 500, well above the hurdle level of 300.
 Such Specialised Supported Housing (SSH) provides housing and where necessary live-in care for people with learning disabilities, physical disabilities or mental health issues and aims to provide greater independence and dignity than institutional care.

 The properties chosen are usually ordinary residential houses adapted to suit specific needs.
 For efficiency of care and to provide companionship a number of individuals (typically 3 to 10) may live in a single property with their own bedroom and where needs require their own toilet and bathing facilities.
 Shared living and cooking facilities encourage residents to socialise and gain new skills.

 There is a high unmet demand for this type of supported living arrangement.
 FAH’s investment helps secure accommodation for more than 100 vulnerable adults.

-This investment is of Specialist Supported Housing providing significant social benefit by allowing ‘care in the community’ and independent living for vulnerable adults.
+This investment is of Specialised Supported Housing providing significant social benefit by allowing ‘care in the community’ and independent living for vulnerable adults.
 The Project combines excellent social delivery with an expected robust financial outcome.